strapi/strapi/docs/3.x.x/guides/deployment.md

 git clone https://github.com/your-name/your-project-repo.git
 ```

 Next, navigate to the `my-project` folder, the root for Strapi.
-You will now need to run `npm install` to install the packages for your project, and then `npm run postinstall`.
-This last command runs scripts that build out your Strapi installation.
+You will now need to run `npm install` to install the packages for your project.

 `Path: ./my-project/`